Cyber Partisans: History and actions

 During the 2022 Russian invasion of Ukraine, Cyber Partisans was one of three main Belarusian dissident groups that worked to stymie the Belarusian involvement in the Russian invasion, specifically by targeting railroad supply lines.
 (The other groups were Belarusian railway workers and defectors from the government's security forces).
 Cyber Partisans launched the first attack on the railway's systems in late January 2022, in the days immediately before the invasion slowing the movement of Russian troops before they had crossed the border.
 The group said that it had penetrated the Belarusian Railway's network system the previous month, in December 2021.
 A spokesperson for Cyber Partisans said that the railway company's system was vulnerable and ran on an outdated Windows XP operating system.
 The group used a modified form of ransomware to paralyze the railway system, saying that it would return to computer network to normal if the Belarusian government released 50 political prisoners in need of medical treatment and stopped Russian forces from entering Belarus.
-Partisans hacked and encrypted internal databases of the railway.
+Partisans cracked and encrypted internal databases of the railway.
 The group targeted freight rail to disrupt Russian military movements and cargo bound for China; the group said that it deliberately avoided affecting passenger rail.

 The group also obtained access to a database of all border crossing records.
 To prove it, one of the group members provided a Guardian journalist "a full list of his travel records to Belarus going back to 2016".
-Cyber Partisans provided the border entry and exit data to the independent investigative journalism group Bellingcat.
+Cyber Partisans provided the border entry and exit data to the investigative journalism group Bellingcat.

-In February 2023 the group revealed that they hacked Roscomnadzor, Russian internet censorship agency.
-Attack disrupted internal network of the organization, hackers obtained between 1.2-2 Terabytes of data including 1.5 million emails and 200 thousand of internal documents.
+In February 2023 the group revealed that they cracked into Roscomnadzor, Russian internet censorship agency.
+The attack disrupted the internal network of the organization.
+The crackers obtained between 1.2 and 2 Terabytes of data including 1.5 million emails and 200 thousand of internal documents.
 Cyber Partisans gave the data to journalists, including Mediazona and Süddeutsche Zeitung.

+In July 2023, the group claimed that they attacked the Belarusian State University (BSU) and got 3 terabytes of data, encrypted and wiped the university's servers.
+BSU officials denied the fact of attack, though their website was down for several days.
+The reason of the attack was explained in a tweet: